dotnet/runtime/docs/coreclr/building/windows-test-instructions.md

 ## Building Other Priority Tests

-    C:\git\coreclr>build-test.cmd -priority=2
+    C:\git\coreclr>build-test.cmd -priority=1

-The number '2' is just an example.
+The number '1' is just an example.
 The default value (if no priority is specified) is 0.
-To clarify, if '2' is specified, all tests with CLRTestPriorty 0, 1 **and** 2 will be built and consequently run.
+To clarify, if '1' is specified, all tests with CLRTestPriorty 0 **and** 1 will be built and consequently run.

 ## Examples